 Where Mental Health Providers Turn for Medicare, Billing and Government Regulation Assistance

-For more than twenty years, mental health professionals have relied on Benefits Processing Services (BPS) for assistance with their billing needs.
+For more than twenty years, mental health professionals have relied on BPS Billing, LLC for assistance with their billing needs.
 A division of Summit Technologies, Inc., BPS is a billing company specializing in behavioral therapy and mental health fields.
 As a full-service billing company, we offer services to non-profit, group and individual clients.

 We make sure you enjoy better control over your billing process and your practice, freeing your time and reducing the number of partial or rejected payments.
 We work to ensure all claims for reimbursement are submitted correctly and with correct coding.
 When rejections happen, we take a close look at rejected claims and re-submit where reimbursement is possible.
 Our goal every step of the way is to save you hassle while ensuring a healthier revenue stream.